Know Before You Go: 5 Key Checkpoints to Understand Government Culture

 If you ask me, culture is the single most powerful force in the universe.
 Culture threads every person together, binding us to every group with which we belong and identify.
 And for better or worse, it always has – especially in government.
 From state-sponsored discrimination to nation-building initiatives like the New Deal, culture shapes how government operates in our world.

 What do we do today that our future selves and generations will judge as time passes?
 And, in the world of work, what will be today’s solutions and standards be that will exist as headaches tomorrow?
 This is not just a perspective for leadership: cultural awareness with our government entities is a necessity to frame the future of our public-private world.

 Landon Cook is a proven change leader and future-maker.
 Landon shaped his career within state government, where he inspired the art of the possible by leading and executing the challenge to implement Customer Service Management (CSM) on the ServiceNow platform.

 To learn more from Landon, subscribe to our special six-part series: Business with Government: Doing More Work, Better.

 Explore Landon’s latest insights from this blog series!

-Accelare thrives on culture, context, organizational change, and we bring ready-to-implement solutions to state, local, and federal governments.
+Accelare brings ready-to-implement solutions to state, local, and federal governments.
 We exhibit thought leadership every day, and we bring our forward-thinking approach into every engagement.
 Learn more about our industry expertise and insights today!